emartineznunez/AutoMeKin/docs/other.md

 The line containing the `bondsfrozen nfr` pair must be followed by `nfr` lines, each one with two values:
 `fr_i(k) fr_j(k)`
-which are integers indicating the indexes (labels) of the atoms that form each constrained bond, as in the following example:
+which are integers indicating the indexes of the atoms that form each constrained bond, as in the following example:
 ```
 nbondsfrozen 2
 1 13